PythonRSAS/pythonrsas.github.io/_posts/2022-06-07-1-Linked-list.md

 ---
 layout: post
-tag : data structure, algorithm, python
+tag : data structure
 category: education
 title: "Linked list"
-description: linked list as an abstract data structure, what, why, and how
+description: linked list as an abstract data structure and implementation in Python
 author: Sarah Chen
 image: images/posts/linked_list.jpg

 ---
+Arrays are stored in contiguous blocks of memory in a compuater.
+In C, array sizes are fixed.
+This creates the need to have a data structure that allows data being stored in different places of a computer and are connected via pointers.
+That is linked list.

 Linked lists were developed in 1955–1956, by Allen Newell, Cliff Shaw and Herbert A. Simon at RAND Corporation as the primary data structure for their Information Processing Language.
 IPL was used by the authors to develop several early artificial intelligence programs.

 A linked list is a kind of abstract data structure,  like a chain of objects, called *nodes*, each points to the next except the last one, which points to <span class="coding">\__None__</span> (NULL).

-Of course, it is made for doing something better than other data structures :)

 # Compare with (abstract) array
 * **Advantages**: